ashkanfa/Artispotify/README.md

-# Artispotify
+# HitMakr
 A platform for musicians in Spotify.